-Financial Support: This project was funded in part by a cooperative agreement with the Centers for Disease Control and Prevention (grant number 6 NU50CK000477-04-01).
-The Centers for Disease Control and Prevention is an agency within the Department of Health and Human Services (HHS).
+Financial Support: This project was funded in part by a cooperative agreement with the Centers for Disease Control and Prevention (CDC) (grant number 6 NU50CK000477-04-01).
+The CDC is an agency within the Department of Health and Human Services (HHS).
 The contents of this guideline do not necessarily represent the policy of CDC or HHS and should not be considered an endorsement by the Federal Government.